sahindagdelen/go-todo/README.md

 To-do list:

-* Properties file.
+* Properties file.(Mongodb atlas configuration will be moved to properties file and read from there)
 * Clean code refactor.
-* Sample requests.

 ## Screenshots